Malaysia's GDP shrinks 4.5per cent in Q3, recovery seen as pandemic's impact fades

-The contraction was markedly worse than the median forecast for a 1.3per cent contraction from a Reuters survey of economists.
+The third quarter performance was markedly worse than the median forecast for a 1.3per cent year-on-year contraction from a Reuters poll of economists.

-Bank Negara Malaysia said however recent indicators suggested a more positive momentum, with growth to accelerate in the fourth quarter and into next year.
+But Bank Negara Malaysia (BNM) said recent indicators suggested a more positive momentum going forward.

+A pickup in production and construction activities, an improved labour market, and strong external demand would all support a recovery, the central bank said, projecting economic growth between 5.5per cent-6.5per cent in 2022.

-"The growth outlook remains subject to COVID-19 risk factors globally and domestically, stability in global financial markets and gradual easing of supply chain disruptions," Bank Negara Malaysia Governor Nor Shamsiah Mohd Yunus told a news conference.
+"The growth outlook remains subject to COVID-19 risk factors globally and domestically, stability in global financial markets and gradual easing of supply chain disruptions," BNM Governor Nor Shamsiah Mohd Yunus cautioned during a news conference.

-Malaysia's economy had rebounded from a pandemic-induced slump in the second quarter, but a surge in COVID-19 cases and the reimposition of curbs on movement have weighed on consumption and investment activity, Bank Negara said.
+Malaysia is also set to benefit from strong growth among its major trading partners such as China and the United States, higher commodity prices, and robust demand for semiconductors to cater for remote work equipment and business digitalisation, she said.

 Coronavirus infection rates, however, have slowed drastically in recent weeks amid a ramped-up vaccination programme, boosting hopes of a turnaround.
 More than three-quarters of Malaysia's 32 million population are fully vaccinated.